Skip to Content

 Jane Austen’s popular books and films

-Jane Austen’s books were popular in her day but I believe it’s the TV and Film adaptations in recent years that have really raised her to super-star status in the eyes of a new generation.
-I’m a sucker for a Sunday night costume drama and Jane Austen’s stories seem to have the perfect balance of interesting characters and amused observation of social manners with the ridiculous and the romantic thrown in.
+I’m a sucker for a Sunday night costume drama.
+Jane Austen’s stories seem to have the perfect balance of interesting characters and amused observation of social manners.
+Also, there’s the ridiculous and the romantic thrown in.

 Jane Austen’s tomb in Winchester Cathedral

-On my visit to the perfectly English market town of Winchester it seemed quite appropriate to follow the trail of this most English of writers and find out more about the woman who wrote so entertainingly about love and courtship even though she never married herself.
-My exploration of the Jane Austen story started in Winchester cathedral, where her much visited gravestone speaks of her benevolence of heart, her sweetness of temper and the extraordinary endowments of her mind, but makes no mention of her achievements as a writer.
+On my visit to the perfectly English market town of Winchester it seemed quite appropriate to follow the trail of this most English of writers.
+I wanted to find out more about the woman who wrote so entertainingly about love and courtship, even though she never married herself.

-By the time she died, Jane’s books had achieved popular success but were published anonymously under the title “By a Lady” which perhaps accounts the fact that her literary achievements weren’t mentioned.
-This, however, was rectified in 1872 when a brass plaque commemorating Jane Austen was added close to the grave which mentions that she was known to many for her writings.
+By the time she died, Jane’s books had achieved popular success but were published anonymously under the title “By a Lady.”
+This perhaps accounts the fact that her literary achievements weren’t mentioned.

 The house where Jane Austen died in Winchester